top of page

 All You Need to Know About Probate in NC

 When you think of probate, think of it as a way in which the court distributes an estate to the rightful heirs.
-This is a legal process supervised by the court that gives someone, in most cases the surviving spouse or close family member, authority over the deceased’s assets, taxes, and pay debts.
+This is a legal process supervised by the court that gives someone, in most cases the surviving spouse or close family member, authority to manage the deceased’s assets, taxes, and debts.

 North Carolina does not necessarily require probate after death.
 This will depend on what the deceased owned and the property value.